Kiera-K/PDP/README.md

 It shows the player navigating through the dungeon, picking up arrows and treasure, killing an otyugh and reaching the end of the dungeon and winning the game.

-1. Information about System.in and System.out being used is printed along with the parameters used to initialize the game.
-2. Player explores the dungeon.
-3. Picks action from the ones available.
-4. Picks up treasure.
-5. Picks up arrows.
-6. Kills Otyughs.
-7. Gets Killed by Otyugh.
-8. Wins game.
-9. Loses game.
-10. Quits game.

 ## 6. Design Changes:

 1. Initially, I was checking for the monster health using integers.
 But then I changed that into an enum that